 I throw my head back and roll my eyes, is he for fucking real?
 “Ethergy festival, Olli.
 I’m going to Ethergy, I’ve had this weekend booked off since January.
 You should try reading the fucking rota every now and again.”

 Olli’s a dick.
 I mean, a real dick, I’m only working his bar as a stop-gap until I can find something better.
 He has zero respect for his employees, I’m surprised he’s still got any, to be honest.
-Maybe he hasn’t, anymore.
+Actually, maybe he hasn’t, anymore.
 Maybe that’s why he’s calling me.
-Maybe they’ve, finally, all walked out, we’ve been threatening it for long enough.
+Maybe they’ve – finally – all walked out, we’ve been threatening it for long enough.

 “You’re the manager, Markus.”